-The City of Ottawa enacted a new bylaw regarding rental properties on September 9, 2020, which is set to come into effect on August 31, 2021.
+The City of Ottawa enacted a new bylaw regarding rental properties on September 9, 2020, set to come into effect on August 31, 2021.
 Bylaw #2020-255 creates minimum standards for landlords and rental property owners regarding capital maintenance plans, pest control, and management of tenant requests.
 This bylaw applies to both short-term housing, long-term housing, and social housing.

 Capital Maintenance Plans

 Apartment buildings with more than 10 units or with 3 or more floors will require a capital maintenance plan to regularly inspect and repair electrical and plumbing systems, fire escapes, elevators, roofs, and balconies.

 Information Packages for Tenants

 Landlords will be required to provide all tenants with an information package containing instructions on contacting the property manager, submitting service requests, and other general information such as how to take care of garbage and fire safety.